rancher/docs/content/rancher/v2.x/en/cluster-admin/certificate-rotation/_index.md

 weight: 2040
 ---

-_Available as of v2.2.0_

 By default, Kubernetes clusters require certificates and Rancher launched Kubernetes clusters automatically generate  certificates for the Kubernetes components.
 Rotating these certificates is important before the certificates expire as well as if a certificate is compromised.
 After the certificates are rotated, the Kubernetes components are automatically restarted.

-> **Note:** Even though the RKE CLI can use custom certificates for the Kubernetes cluster components, Rancher currently doesn't allow the ability to upload these in Rancher Launched Kubernetes clusters.

 Certificates can be rotated for the following services: